rizdaprasetya/mt-alt-doc/en/snap/advanced-feature.md

 * You will require [Core API](/en/core-api/overview.md) to do the recurring charge.
 * Currently, recurring transaction supports only card transactions.

-Please refer the sequence diagram given below to understand the recommended flow.
+Please refer to the sequence diagram given below to understand the recommended flow.

 <input id="seq-diag" class="collaps-toggle" type="checkbox">
 <label for="seq-diag" class="collaps-label"><strong>Snap Recurring Sequence Diagram</strong></label>